 The Awards Criteria:

-• Supports the University of Tennessee through contributions of talent, time, and financial means
+• Committed to furthering the goals of the Alliance of Women Philanthropists• Supports the University of Tennessee through contributions of talent, time, and financial means

 • Dedicated to supporting UT in its instructional, research, outreach and fundraising initiatives